Gobeyn/dumpling/README.md

 | open_in_pdfviewer | Open the PDF file as pointed to by the currenly selected papers `docname` information with the `pdf_reader` set in the `general` section.
 The `pdf_dir` specified in the `general` section will be searched for this. | o |

 Note: all key binds are assumed the be single characters.

+## Planned changes

+- Fix issue where running `dumpling` without any arguments creates and saves a default paper entry.
+- Implement `--filter-tag` and `--list-tags`
+- Show the paper tags in the TUI.